 2. Combine Cottage Cheese with Browning Cheeses

 If you want a browned top layer, try combining cottage cheese with other cheeses that brown more easily.
 For example, you can sprinkle mozzarella, Parmesan, or cheddar on top of your cottage cheese dish before baking.
-This technique allows the creamy cottage cheese to remain soft while the other cheeses form a golden crust.

 This approach works particularly well in layered dishes like lasagna or baked ziti, where the combination of textures enhances the overall flavor.